LeKinaSa/comp-javaminus/README.md

 It identifies uses of variables and evaluation of expressions that can be replaced by constants.
 It also tries to identify program flow on `if` statements, analysing the value of the condition.

 ### DEALING WITH SYNTACTIC ERRORS
-* The grammar used is mostly LL(1), only using a lookahead of 2 to differentiate between a `VarDeclaration` and a `Statement`; it also doesn't allow `Identifier;` to be obtained from `Statement`.
+* The grammar used is mostly LL(1), only using a lookahead of 2 to differentiate between a `VarDeclaration` and a `Statement`; it also doesn't allow `Identifier;` to be obtained from `Statement`
-* It includes error recovery from `while` loops, only exiting after the entire code has been analysed.
+* It includes error recovery from `while` loops, only exiting after the entire code has been analysed
-* It respects the operator precedence.
+* It respects the operator precedence

-(Describe how the syntactic error recovery of your tool works.
-Does it exit after the first error?)

 ### SEMANTIC ANALYSIS
 * No variable is declared more than once